On spectra and affine strict polynomial functors: Introduction

 \section{Introduction}

-The aim of the present paper is to better undestand relationship between derived categories of the category ${\cal P}_d$ of strict polynomial functors of degree $d$ over a finite field $\ka$ and the category ${\cal F}$ of ``naive'' endofunctors on vector spaces over $\ka$.
-If we only look at the abelian categories, then the situation is well understood.
-It was shown by Kuhn [Ku2] that if $d\leq |\ka|$, then the forgetful functor ${\bf f}:{\cal P}_d\ra{\cal F}$ is a full embedding (even a recollement of abelian categories).
-Unfortunately, this is no longer true at he level of derived categories, since the forgetful functors does not induce an isomorphism on Ext--groups.
+The aim of the present paper is to better understand relationship between derived categories of the category ${\cal P}_d$ of strict polynomial functors of degree $d$ over a finite field $\ka$ and the category ${\cal F}$ of usual functors on the vector spaces over $\ka$.
+It may be thought of as an instance of a fundamental problem in algebraic geometry: comparing affine schemes with their sets of rational points over small fields.
+In our context, the situation is well understood at the level of abelian categories.
+Namely, it was shown [FFSS, Prop.
+1.4] that if $d\leq |\ka|$, then the forgetful functor ${\bf f}:{\cal P}_d\ra{\cal F}$ is a full embedding.
+Unfortunately, this is no longer true at he level of derived categories, as the forgetful functors does not induce an isomorphism on Ext--groups.
 However, as it was shown by Franjou--Friedlander--Scorichenko--Suslin, we still get an isomorphism on Ext--groups when we take instead of given strict polynomial functors $F,G$ their large enough Frobenius twists $F^{(ni)},G^{(ni)}$.
-To put it more precisely: since ${\bf f}(F)={\bf f}(F^{(ni)}), {\bf f}(G)={\bf f}(G^{(ni)})$, we have the induced map
+To put it more precisely: since ${\bf f}(F)={\bf f}(F^{(ni)}), {\bf f}(G)={\bf f}(G^{(ni)})$ for $|\ka|=p^n$, we have the induced map